 Lost or Stolen ID Card Policy

-If your ID card is lost or stolen during regular office hours, contact the IDEAL Office (610-758-5843) immediately to deactivate your card.
+If your LU ID card is lost or stolen, immediately deactivate your card (Building Access, GoldPLUS, Meal Plan/Dining Dollars) by logging on the Campus Portal, Student page, My GoldPLUS portlet, "Click here to report it Immediately" link.
 A replacement ID card may be obtained at the IDEAL Office during regular office hours.
 If your ID card is lost or stolen after regular office hours or on the weekend, Log on the Campus Portal, My Lehigh tab, My GoldPLUS channel, to deactivate any access on your ID card.
 Contact the LUPD to gain access to your building after hours.